pupilfirst/wd301-scripts/handling-advanced-ui-events/display-project-details/README.md

 ```

-We have added an `Outlet` component so that we can plug the modal window used to create tasks in it.
+We have added an `Outlet` component so that we can plug the modal window which will be used to create tasks in it.

 Now, we have to use this component in the routes.